ylacaute/ez-Dashing/README.md

 Go on [http://localhost:8081](http://localhost:8081)

 ## From sources
-You need download dependencies first in the client directory:
+You need download dependencies first in the client directory
 ```sh
 npm i
 ```
-And then use the ez script:
+And then use the ez script
 ```sh
 ./ez.sh start-demo
 ```